raygun101/MarkupKit/README.md

         LMViewBuilder.view(withName: "CustomTableViewCell", owner: self, root: self)
     }

 Because the initializer passes the cell instance itself as the value of the `root` argument to `viewWithName:owner:root`, the markup declared in _CustomTableViewCell.xml_ must include a `<root>` tag to refer to this argument.
-Note that attributes can be applied to this element just as if it's type had been declared explicitly:
+Note that attributes can be applied to this element just as if its type had been declared explicitly:

     <root layoutMargins="12">
         <LMColumnView>